twitter/curation-style-guide/curations-style-guide-en.md

 variants, while the largest tournament is Evo, focusing on a range of fighting games.

-We give video game titles take the same treatment as [[movie and book titles]](#books-films-shows-and-albums), with title case but no italics or quotation marks.
+We give video game titles take the same treatment as [movie and book titles](#books-films-shows-and-albums), with title case but no italics or quotation marks.

 #### Gendered terms